-- a. notify in writing the FIA of its intention to do so no later than 1 January (or such other date as agreed in writing between all of the Power Unit Manufacturers and the FIA) preceding the year during which such power units will be supplied.
-For the supply of Power Units in the 2022 Championship, this deadline will be extended to 31 March 2021; - b. agree to be bound by the provisions of the Code, the Technical Regulations, the Sporting Regulations, the Financial Regulations, the Judicial and Disciplinary Rules and all other relevant and applicable FIA rules and/or regulations (as supplemented or amended from time to time) and further to observe them; and - c. agree to be subject to the jurisdiction of the internal judicial and disciplinary bodies of the FIA.
+- a. notify in writing the FIA of its intention to do so no later than 1 January (or such other date as agreed in writing between all of the Power Unit Manufacturers and the FIA) preceding the year during which such power units will be supplied. - b. agree to be bound by the provisions of the Code, the Technical Regulations, the Sporting Regulations, the Financial Regulations, the Judicial and Disciplinary Rules and all other relevant and applicable FIA rules and/or regulations (as supplemented or amended from time to time) and further to observe them; and - agree to be subject to the jurisdiction of the internal judicial and disciplinary bodies of the FIA.